jarvist/PolaronMobility.jl/README.md

 These codes calculate the temperature-dependent polaron mobility for a material.

-They solve the Feynman model, with Kadanoff's phonon-emission correction to the FHIP mobility, Osaka's variational model for solving the Feynman model, and Hellwarth's recent computationally convenient statement of the problem.
+They solve Osaka's variational method for solving the Feynman model.
+For each temperature, the total free energy of the Feynman coupled phonon-electron system is minimised by optimising coefficients which control the spring-coupling coefficient and effective-mass for the phonon cloud.

+We then calculate the polaron mobility, with both the original low-temperature FHIP approximation [Feynman1962], Kadanoff's [Kadanoff1964] (Boltzmann equation motivated) phonon-emission correction to the FHIP, and Hellwarth's [Hellwarth1999] method of returning to an earlier (non low-temperature) result in Feynman1962, then directly calculating the contour integral for the polaron self-energy with numerical integration.

 Underlying all this is the simplified Frohlich Hamiltonian [Frohlich1952] for a single electron interacting with a phonon cloud of non-interacting (harmonic)